 Written by Praveena Javvadi.
 Graphic by Emma Robinson. – For most people, college is the last time that they will be completely surrounded by people their own age.
 For that reason, university campuses can develop interesting dynamics and politics unique to the college environment.
 Some of this can be great, like good meme pages and inside jokes across campus.
 But […]

-Recorded by Allison McCarty, Elena Edwards, Mariah Sanchez, and Valeria Colunga.
-Graphic by Emma Robinson.
-Want to make sure you don’t miss an episode?
+Recorded by Allison McCarty, Mariah Sanchez, Morgan Jeitler, and Valeria Colunga.
+Graphic by Emma Robinson. – Want to make sure you don’t miss an episode?
 Follow our podcast on Spotify!
 Interested in recording an episode for The UTea Podcast?
 Click here!